 I must've been 8

-or 9 when I was first introduced to Deadpool, probably upon opening a shiny new
+or 9 when I was first introduced to Deadpool, while opening a shiny new

-pack of Marvel trading cards in the early 90's.
-"Whoa, this guy looks sorta
+pack of Marvel trading cards in the 90's.
+"Whoa, he sorta looks like

-like Spider-man, but he's got freakin' machineguns & swords?!?"
+Spider-Man, but he's got machineguns & swords?!"
 As a

-"serious badass" type character... and thus, Deadpool found his
+"serious badass"... and this was around the time Deadpool found his

-Deadpool's appearance in Capcom's VS Series was long overdue, but his epic
+DP's appearance in the Marvel Vs. Series was long overdue, but his epic

 Style / Moveset